mohammad-rabie/discovery-layers-and-recommendation-engines-for-Monad-mainnet/README.md

 **Tweet Template:**
 ```
-ðŸš€ Just submitted our entry for @monad_xyz Mission 9!
+🚀 Just submitted our entry for @monad_xyz Mission 9!

 Introducing [Your Project Name] - an immersive 3D discovery
-platform for Monad dapps with smart recommendations ðŸŽ®âœ¨
+platform for Monad dapps with smart recommendations 🎮✨

 Built with React + Three.js in just 3 weeks by our amazing
 team of [X].